-A few years into the “oughts”, several things collided in Chris’ mind: First, a childhood spent listening to 1970’s Seattle radio stations like KJR and KZOK—the bright AM radio shimmer of KJR’s top 40; the lysergic KZOK FM hard rock playlists of that decade.
-And then there was the stamp (scar?) left from a brief, hairraising time gigging in Hollywood, California in the late 1980’s.
-And finally, contemporary life in Seattle.
+On the road to realizing Chris Mess, several things collided in Chris’ mind: a childhood spent listening to 1970’s Seattle radio stations like KJR and KZOK—the bright AM radio shimmer of KJR’s top 40; the heady KZOK FM hard rock playlists of that decade.
+Later on, a brief, hair raising time gigging in Hollywood, California.
+And then, contemporary life in Seattle.

 Chris Niccoli writes songs and sings, Brooks Clark plays guitar, Steve Page survived the New York City club scene to hold down the bass, Andy Olson plays drums.
 The band that is Chris Mess has a sound rooted in and inspired by original era glam, rock ‘n roll, indie and power pop aesthetics: A bit of loud Cheap Trick strut, with a smattering of absurdity and vocal craziness a la Queen, The Darkness, Ziggy-era David Bowie, and The Sweet—striving to move the needle forward, not back.
 Chris Mess has received airplay on Seattle indie KEXP 90.3 FM on the “Audio Oasis” program.
-The Chris Mess 2016 EP is available in all the usual places—with a fantastical companion music video and live dates in support.
+The late 2020 single No Good and Chris Mess 2016 EP are available in all the usual places—with a fantastical companion music videos.

 SONG FOR ZED revisits and reshapes surreal dialog from the 1974 cult classic film “Zardoz” into a belated—and utterly unsolicited—glam-rock theme song, replete with 13-part “bohemian” voice harmonies.